kim2haerin/text-base-game/proposal.md

 # Project description

-this is a  text-base RPG/survival game, there will be two kinds of ending, you get out of the cave alive or you dead so make your chooses carefully.
+this is a  text-base RPG/survival game, there will be three kinds of ending, you get out of the cave alive and you get to save your lost friend or you die so make your chooses carefully.

 # Need to have